 The awards in all the programmes are given out to the film director(s).

 Additionally, in each of these nominations, the Jury can give special mentions to up to two films.

 Based on an audience survey, the Audience Award (35,000 UAH) winner will be determined.

-Organizations and private individuals can give their own special awards upon decision of the Executive Management and the Executive Director of NGO Docudays.
+Organisations and private individuals can award their own special prizes upon recommendation of the Executive Management and the Executive Director of NGO Docudays.